geokarak/georgios-karakostas.com/content/pages/about.md

 <center><i>"A bad day with photography is still better than a good day without it."</i></center>

-I'm a mathematician by training and a photographer by heart, working professionally in the domain of AI and Machine Learning since 2019, and currently employed as an MLOps Engineer.
+I'm a mathematician by training and a photographer by heart, professionally active in the domain of AI and Machine Learning since 2019, and presently employed as a MLOps Engineer.